AndersDeath/diary2/000-current.md

 Today I visited an Angular meetup.
 It was quite nice I met some people but I didn't get anything new.
 However it was the first time when I saw a presentation of an engineer that promoted his own library.
 It was nice.
 Also I added a lot of new people to my network.
 I enjoyed it a lot.
 Besides that I didn't have anything new and specific today.
 I was warking and thinking about the futur but nothing more.
 The meetup was on Kottbuser Tor and I was on this place for the first time at night.
 This area is notoriously famouse in Gerlin.
 I saw a lot of junkies and some suspition people.
 It was crazy but the way.
 I even saw how a group of people shared some stuff from stolen luggage.
 It was crazy again.
 I never saw it before.

-# 21 März - Mittwoch - Berlin - 547 Tag der Einwanderung - Cold Sunny
+# 20 März - Mittwoch - Berlin - 547 Tag der Einwanderung - Cold Sunny

 Office day was nice.
 I printed some important documents and got cool task to work.
 It's nice.
 Besides that I didn't do anyrthing imporant.
 I had a german lesson today, I asked to reschedule it because I will for to Reactjs meetup tomorrow and there is a confilct in my calendar.
 I really miss Ksusha. it's the first time when she is in Russia without me for so long period of time.
 It's sad.
 However I try to do my best and be normal.

-# 22 März - Donnerstag - Berlin - 548 Tag der Einwanderung - Cold Sunny
+# 21 März - Donnerstag - Berlin - 548 Tag der Einwanderung - Cold Sunny

 I feel so unmotivated for doing anything.
 It's really bad.
 I've been trying to find something that can bring me back to normal state.
 I didn't go to dodays meetup because I just wasn't ready.
 Instead of this I played Road Rash 3 on emulator a little bit and went for a walk.
 I walked from my home to Alexander platz.
 It's just 50 minutes walking and I enjoyed it very much.
 I tood some cool photos and looked at night Berlin.
 Sometime I fell so surrealistic that I live in this city.
 Back in the days at home I could not imagine living here.
 My life turted to some unusual direction and I still feel wierd.
 At the same time I achieved more than I expected beign children.
 It's so strange.
 Germany and Berlin itself looked as something like wonderland for me.
 But I am here.
 I am about to get local residency and so on.
 It's really unusual.
 I try to do my best and even increase my success.
 Sometimes I forget that I already did so many things for changing my life to better direction.
 Another important thing - the war came to Belgorod - russian city that is very close to Russian-Ukranian border.
 Putin stole our present.
 This crazy maniac broke us.

+# 21 März - Donnerstag - Berlin - 548 Tag der Einwanderung - Cold Sunny